luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 ![DALL·E 2022-08-30 19 05 44 - Painting by Dali of a group of designers making an app](https://user-images.githubusercontent.com/349454/192364106-bfe061c6-0729-45ba-86c1-aeb00d5e773b.png)

-Image generated with DALL·E[^3]
+Image generated with DALL-E[^3]

-[^3] DALL·E. "Painting by Dali of a group of designers making an app."
+[^3] DALL-E. "Painting by Dali of a group of designers making an app."

 Many people collaborated in this project across product and development teams.